Photographers are the bad guys now.

-This targetting of photographers is getting much worse And it's not just 'street photographers'.
-Bridget's friend was only doing general stuff - the type of photo that dozens of other people were likely to be doing on their mobile phones.
-She just happened to have a 'professional-looking' camera.
+This targeting of photographers is getting much worse, and it’s not just ‘street photographers’.
+Bridget’s friend was only doing general stuff – the type of photo that dozens of other people were likely to be doing on their mobile phones.
+She just happened to have a ‘professional-looking’ camera.

 I’m not aware of any evidence that says using a ‘professional’ camera makes you more of a risk than those who use a smartphone.
 In fact, it’s widely accepted that children are far more at risk from family members than they are from strangers.

 We have seen it ourselves much closer to home and not just in a serious photography context.
-There is an instance where a new grandma was banned from putting any pictures on Facebook of her grandchild because 'someone might print out the picture, stick it on their wall and pretend the child was their own'.
-This despite the fact that the parents and their friends openly posted dozens of pictures of the same child (even the very same picture!) all over social media.
+There is an instance where a new grandma was banned from putting any pictures on Facebook of her grandchild because ‘someone might print out the picture, stick it on their wall and pretend the child was their own’.
+This even though the parents and their friends openly posted dozens of pictures of the same child (even the very same picture!) all over social media.
 It just so happened that the grandma was a keen photographer.